 We work closely with many publishers on a daily basis, nurturing partnerships that often last years.
 Each one has their own website grid and design.
-This experience has honed our ability to find the most fitting layout for each placement, incorporating factors such as audience preferences, monetization capabilities, content needs, and website layout.
+This experience has honed our ability to find the most fitting skin for each placement, incorporating factors such as audience preferences, monetization capabilities, content needs, and website skin.

 While the Primis unit is fully customizable to publishers’ needs, there are two big factors that have a sizable impact on user engagement and video discovery- recommended video thumbnails and textual descriptions.
 As a result, we’ve analyzed the four main features that publishers choose from: Classic (Recommendation Thumbnails), Native (textual description), Mid-article (recommendation thumbnails with descriptions), and Simple (a clean design).

 There are many factors working in favor of this design, making it a very popular choice for publishers.
 First of all, it lets users discover videos in an intuitive manner, by looking at a picture that describes the content and enticing them to click.

 Remember, neither gut instinct nor machine learning algorithm will always know the one video that the user will want to watch, so it’s best to let them choose from a playlist.
 Video discovery is a great way to grow video consumption on a site, and according to Primis numbers, for every video a user watches, the publisher earns an additional $7.20 RPM on average.